sigrayso/RAFIKI/README.md

 simulated microwave and X-ray data.
 In its current form, it can be used to generate and stack tSZ images from raw hdf5 files from SIMBA or any other GIZMO-based code.

+This directory contains both the scripts used for analysis and the files that generate documentation, located in the source and build directories

 Features
 --------
 -Create stacked images of Compton-y parameter around galaxies with properties of your choosings